tomatolog/manticore/docs/3_indexing/indexes.rst

 Indexes
 =======================

-To be able to answer full-text search queries fast, Sphinx needs to build a special data structure optimized for such queries from your text data.
+To be able to answer full-text search queries fast, Manticore needs to build a special data structure optimized for such queries from your text data.
 This structure is called *index*; and the process of building index from text is called *indexing*.

 Different index types are well suited for different tasks.
 For example, a disk-based tree-based index would be easy to update (ie. insert new documents to existing index), but rather slow to search.
-Sphinx architecture allows internally for different *index types*, or *backends*, to be implemented comparatively easily.
+Manticore architecture allows internally for different *index types*, or *backends*, to be implemented comparatively easily.

-Sphinx provides 2 different backends: a <b>disk index</b> backend, and a
+Manticore provides 2 different backends: a <b>disk index</b> backend, and a
 <b>RT (realtime) index</b> backend.

 <b>Disk indexes</b> are designed to provide maximum indexing and